design systems & team processes

 Challenges

-• As the first UX designer in the young tech department, tasked with expanding the design team, I had to implement processes to address current issues and prepare for future expansion.
+As the first UX designer in the product department, I was given the responsibility of expanding the design team.
+Before doing so, I realized that an implementation of processes was necessary, to address current issues and prepare for future expansion.

 Outcomes

-• Instillation of “design syncs” to foster team collaboration and communication
+• Installation of “design syncs” to foster team collaboration and establish clear communication across individual projects.

 Challenges

-• The design system posed a significant challenge, having been created by multiple agencies and contributors without a proper understanding of system and component creation—a classic case of "too many cooks in the kitchen".
+• Fixing this design system posed a significant challenge since it had been created by multiple agencies and contributors who lacked a proper understanding of design system implementation and component creation.

-• Over the span of one month, I undertook the task of singlehandedly rebuilding every component, implementing naming and organizational structures, defining responsive breakpoints, and creating clear instructional guidelines for designers, developers and QA to reference.
+• To solve this problem, I undertook the task of singlehandedly rebuilding every component, implementing naming and organizational structures, defining responsive breakpoints, and creating clear instructional guidelines for designers, developers, and QA to reference.
+These efforts spanned over a 4-week timeline.

 Outcomes

-• Successful creation and implementation of the updated design system.
+• A successful creation and implementation of the updated design system which aided in a 90.1% decrease in QA time.

 Challenges

-• The design system needed to be adaptive to both desktop and mobile platforms while adhering to accessibility guidelines.
+• The system had to be adaptive to both desktop and mobile platforms while adhering to accessibility guidelines.

-• As the lead designer, I had to uphold brand and technical standards as the system evolved.
+• As the lead designer, I had to uphold brand and technical standards as the system evolved and expanded.

 Outcomes

-• Adoption of the design system base by another Greenfield product within our product suite (Atlas).
+• This design system was so successful, that its template was later adopted by another greenfield product within our product suite (Atlas).

 Challenges